 Silence is Golden

 When it comes to drug charges in Salt lake City, most people do not properly know their rights.
 Getting arrested can be a scary and stressful experience.
 It is not unusual for suspects to resist and even try to fight police officers.
 But sometimes the best course of action is to do or say nothing.
 We have all heard of the Miranda Rights.
 The first and most fundamental is the right to remain silent.
 Many people make the mistake of incriminating themselves by making threats or divulging too much information to the police.
 If you have been arrested, it is important to stay calm.
 Do not allow the police to intimidate you with their own threats.
 Whatever you tell an officer can be used against you in a court of law.
-Make sure to consult with a Salt Lake City drug charge defense attorney right away.
+Make sure to consult with a Salt Lake City drug crimes attorney right away.

 Police Make Mistakes Too